Omaure/jumia/README.md

 After That run the docker image: change the port if you want to.

-`docker run -p8888:8088 jumia:latest`
+`docker run -p8088:8088 jumia:latest`

 Notes:

-1- No Unit tests are not covered since JPA should be tested in the integration tests.

-2- I was not able to write a native SQL query because of the sqlite limitations and could not match the regex unless using a match while fetching all of the numbers
+- I was not able to write a native SQL query because of the sqlite limitations and could not match the regex unless using a match while fetching all of the numbers

-3- I did not provide any frontend please use postman to test the API